aryanbhalla2004/aryanbhalla2004/README.md

   </a>
 </div>
 <p align="center">
 <b>I'm a Full-Stack Developer that appreciates designing new concepts and technologies using my creative mind.
-Currently in high school and pursuing a post-secondary software developer credential at a community college.
+Currently in high school and pursuing a post-secondary software developer credential at Manitoba Institute of Trades and Technology.
 If you have any questions, please contact me at <i>aryanbhalla66@gmail.com.</i></b>
 </p>

 ## 🗂️ Highlight Projects